The Consumer Finance Law Review: United Kingdom

 Collectively, these regulators have a wide range of powers.
 For example, the FCA has the power to issue fines or public censures, as well as require undertakings from firms to change terms or stop a particular practice.
 They can also prohibit specific individuals from working within the regulated sphere and use its product intervention power to require firms to change product features or marketing materials.
 In extreme cases, the FCA can ban the marketing or selling of a product altogether (though this power is rarely exercised).26

-The Financial Ombudsman Service (FOS) acts as the adjudicator for complaints against financial institutions.
+The FOS acts as the adjudicator for complaints against financial institutions.
 The FOS can consider complaints by any 'eligible complainant', which includes both consumers and some small businesses.
-The FOS's complaints handling procedures are governed by the FCA's Dispute Resolution: Complaints (DISP) sourcebook and it broadly makes decisions on what it considers 'fair and reasonable in all the circumstances of the case'.27 This does not always have to follow the law or any case law precedent (though FOS does claim to take the law and other regulatory guidance into account), which means that decisions can vary significantly depending on the facts of the specific case and the view of the individual Ombudsman making the ruling.
+The FOS's complaints handling procedures are governed by the FCA's Dispute Resolution: Complaints (DISP) sourcebook and it broadly makes decisions on what it considers 'fair and reasonable in all the circumstances of the case'.27 This does not always have to follow the law or any case law precedent (though the FOS claims to take the law and other regulatory guidance into account), which means that decisions can vary significantly depending on the facts of the specific case and the view of the individual Ombudsman making the ruling.
 Where the FOS upholds a complaint, it can require the firm to pay a financial award to the complainant.
 The maximum award it can make for complaints referred after 1 April 2020 for acts or omissions by firms after 1 April 2019 is £355,000.28

 Payments were first subject to UK regulation in 2009 when the original Payment Services Regulations were introduced, which implemented the first European Payment Services Directive (PSD1).29 After 2009, the use of digital and mobile banking, as well as other innovative payment services, significantly increased.
 This rendered PSD1 somewhat out of date and inadequate for the constantly evolving payments industry.
 As discussed above, this led to the regime being subsequently replaced in 2018 by PSD2 and the PSRs, which were designed to accommodate changes in technology and consumer behaviour.